• Home

 To make your diagram even clearer, focus on information design by adding callouts for significant values.
 These can show trends, compare segments, or highlight important data.
 Just ensure these callouts are straightforward and placed strategically to avoid overwhelming the viewer with too much information.

 Adjusting the space between segments in your Stacked Bar Diagram can greatly improve readability.
-Narrow gaps might make your chart look cramped, while wider ones can highlight individual parts more clearly.
+Narrow gaps might make your diagram look cramped, while wider ones can highlight individual parts more clearly.

 Experiment with different spacings to find what works best.
 For instance, if segments are closely related, you might want a smaller gap.
 If you’re comparing distinct categories, a wider gap can make the differences more apparent.